 Ms. Lach speaks Hindi and Spanish and has studied the French and Russian languages.

-Tom earned the B.A. degree (with honors) in Economics from Boston College in 1980, and the M.B.A. in Finance from Pace University in 1985.
+Tom earned a B.A. degree (with honors) in Economics from Boston College in 1980, and an M.B.A. in Finance from Pace University in 1985.

-He is a licensed as a Certified Public Accountant (NJ) and has taught Accounting and Finance courses at Villanova University and Fairleigh Dickinson University.
+He is a licensed Certified Public Accountant (NJ) and has taught Accounting and Finance courses at Villanova University and Fairleigh Dickinson University.

 Mary Ward-Callan is the IEEE Staff Executive responsible for the strategic and operational leadership of the IEEE Technical Activities business unit.
 The IEEE has 45 technical Societies and Councils, several technical Committees (such as RFID, Smart Grid and Life Sciences), over 1100 conferences, 145 Society publications, several certification programs, as well as numerous symposium, technical training seminars, and tutorials.
 Mary manages approximately 300 individuals who support these activities as well as support the IEEE Meetings and Conference Business.
 She also oversees an effort to increase the IEEE coverage in new technology areas and to apply IEEE member technical expertise to pressing world problems.